-Contact Centre Trend Spotting – A Customer Focused Future
+Contact Centre Trend Spotting – New Report From Business Systems

 Predicting major changes in the contact centre industry can be difficult, but a recent report by business systems has uncovered some interesting trends and predictions by surveying over 100 individual contact centres.
 Questions regarding demographics, strategy, obstacles, and future investments were used to get a snapshot of the industry as it currently stands, and to examine what contact centre professionals are planning for the year ahead.